axrona/axrona/README.md

 - 💻 Spend most of my time coding and experimenting with terminal tools
 - 🧠 Curious about philosophy, religion, and the wider world of programming
-- 🐧 Artix Linux + Hyprland user, enjoying minimalistic setups
+- 🐧 Artix Linux + Hyprland user
 - 🎮 Mostly code in Go — exploring projects for fun

 </div>